 PHS Policy requires the IACUC to make this distinction in its semiannual reports to the Institutional Official.
 A significant deficiency is defined as one which is or may be a threat to the health or safety of animals.
 Examples include inoperable HVAC, electrical or watering systems, failure of such systems sufficient to affect critical housing and operational areas, and situations such as natural disasters that cause injury, death, or severe distress to animals.
 Significant program deficiencies can result from an institution's failure to fully understand or implement some aspect of its animal care and use program required by the PHS Policy, or failure to function according to commitments made in its Assurance, and may reach the level of reportable noncompliance.
 Generally, a minor deficiency refers to a problem for which an immediate solution is not necessary to protect life or prevent distress (e.g., peeling or chipped paint).
 Ongoing inattention to a minor deficiency may result in a chronic problem indicative of a programmatic failure and may constitute a significant deficiency.
 [A7]

-Although CO2 is generally considered an acceptable euthanasia agent for small animals when properly administered, its acceptability is predicated on a number of critical factors that are delineated in the NIH Guide for Grants and Contracts NOT-OD-02-062.
-The Guide states that because neonatal rodents are resistant to the hypoxia-inducing effects of CO2 and require longer exposure times to the agent, alternative methods should be considered such as injection with chemical agents, cervical dislocation, or decapitation.
+Although CO2 is generally considered an acceptable euthanasia agent for small animals when properly administered, its acceptability is predicated on a number of critical factors as described in the AVMA Guidelines for the Euthanasia of Animals (PDF).
+The Guidelines recommend euthanasia chambers to be filled at a gradual displacement rate of 10% to 30% to minimize aversion and distress.
+It is important to verify death after CO2 exposure.
+If an animal is not dead, CO2 narcosis must be followed by a secondary method of euthanasia.
+Because immature animals are resistant to the hypoxia-inducing effects of CO2 and require longer exposure times to the agent, alternative methods should be considered such as injection with chemical agents, cervical dislocation, or decapitation (Guidepage 124).

 The transfer of PHS-supported research to a different institution requires the prior approval of the funding component.
 The proposed new grantee institution must have or obtain an Animal Welfare Assurance and possess all the resources necessary to fulfill the conditions of the grant, and its IACUC must review and approve the animal activities.
 The original IACUC approval is void when the original grantee formally relinquishes the award.
 The receiving institution must provide verification of IACUC approval prior to receiving funding.
 Note that the conditions of approval by the IACUC at the receiving institution may differ from those required by the original grantee’s IACUC.

-OLAW and USDA agree that pharmaceutical-grade1 chemicals and other substances, when available, must be used to avoid toxicity or side effects that may threaten the health and welfare of vertebrate animals and / or interfere with the interpretation of research results2.
-However, it is frequently necessary to use investigational compounds, veterinarian- or pharmacy-compounded3 drugs, and / or Schedule I4 controlled substances to meet scientific and research goals.
+OLAW and USDA agree that pharmaceutical-grade1 substances, when available, must be used to avoid toxicity or side effects that may threaten the health and welfare of vertebrate animals and / or interfere with the interpretation of research results2.
+However, it is frequently necessary to use non-pharmaceutical-grade substances such as investigational substances, veterinarian- or pharmacy-compounded3 substances, and / or Schedule I4 controlled substances to meet scientific and research goals.

-The IACUC is responsible for evaluating the potential adverse consequences of such agents when used for research.
+The IACUC is responsible for evaluating the potential adverse consequences of non-pharmaceutical-grade substances when used for research.
 In making its evaluation, the IACUC may consider factors including, for example:

 site and route of administration,